Direct images of semi-meromorphic currents: Abstract

 \section{Abstract}

-We introduce a calculus for direct images of semi-meromorphic currents.
-We also provide results on the behaviour of these currents under the action of holomorphic differential operators and interior multiplication by holomorphic vector fields.
+We introduce a calculus for the class $ASM(X)$ of direct images of semi-meromorphic currents on a reduded analytic space $X$, that extends the classical calculus due to Coleff, Herrera and Passare.
+Our main result is that each element in this class acts as a kind of multiplication on the sheaf $\PM_X$ of pseudomeromorphic currents on $X$.
+We also prove that $ASM(X)$ as well as $\PM_X$ and certain subsheaves are closed under the action of holomorphic differential operators and interior multiplication by holomorphic vector fields.